AymanJabr/React-Simple-Calculator/README.md

 # Simple React Calculator

 In this project I created a simple Calculator using React.
-The App is made of 2 main components, the Display and the ButtonPanel compo
+The App is made of 2 main components, the Display and the ButtonPanel component.
+The ButtonPanel makes use of other Button components to display all the necessary buttons.

 See Live version of app [here](https://simple-calculator-project.herokuapp.com/)